ngs-docs/2023-snakemake-book-draft/src/beginner+/wildcards.md

 powerful and constraining: you can create any file with the suffix `.a.out` - but you also need to _ask_ for the file to be created.

+This means that in order to make use of this rule, there needs to be another rule that has a file that ends in `.a.out` as a required input.
+(You can also explicitly ask for such a file on the command line.)
-This means that somewhere, in either the snakefile on or on the command line, you need to request a file that ends in `.a.out` in order for snakemake to fill in the wildcard.
-There's no other way for snakemake to guess at the value of the wildcard.
+There's no other way for snakemake to guess at the value of the wildcard: snakemake follows the dictum that explicit is better than implicit, and it will not guess at what files you want created.

 Among other implications, this means that once you put a wildcard in a rule, you can no longer run that rule by the rule name - you have to